rightjs/rightjs-home/docs/en/tutorials/getting-started.md

-## Cookies Handling, :cookies

-By default RightJS has a simple interface to help you work with the cookies.
-It automatically escapes/unescapes the values, sets expiration dates and makes other helpful things.
-And if you hook up the [JSON](/goods/json) module it will transparently save and retrieve any JSON exportable values like arrays, objects, booleans, etc.

-    Cookie.set('key', 'value');
-    Cookie.get('key');
-    Cookie.remove('key');

-Read the api documentation for {Cookie} for more details

 ## Object Oriented Programming, :oop

-RightJS is an object oriented framework and it provides extensive abilities for OOP approach.
+RightJS is an object oriented framework and it provides extensive abilities for the OOP approach.
 In a basic case it looks like Prototype classes.

     var MyClass = new Class({